toppers/hakoniwa-core/impl/cpp/sample/README.md

 ## Hakoniwa Base Architecture

-- Hako-Master Process
+- One Hako-Master Process
   - hako-time sync manager
   - hako-assets manager
-- Hako-Asset Process
+- Multiple Hako-Asset Processes
   - hako-asset with simulation time
   - sync simulation time with other assets
     - hako-time is used for syncing
-- Hako Command
+- Hako-Command
   - hakoniwa simulation controller
     - do start, stop, reset

-## single-proc

-## multi-proc
+## Sample programs
+The reference implementations of above components are as follows.

+- Hako-Master
+  - sample/base-procs/hako-master
+- Hako-Asset
+  - sample/base-procs/hako-asset
+- Hako-Command
+  - sample/base-procs/hako-cmd

+## How to make it work with sample programs

+1. Activate hako-master
+2. Activate hako-asset with unique name in hakoniwa world.
+3. Start simulation with hako-start command.